 Support the Life Advocacy work of Lutheran Family Service so that we may continue to equip others to Be a Voice for Life and stand up to defend the value of life through countless hours and efforts at the Iowa State Capitol.

-Value does not come not from what we are able to do or not do.
+Value does not come from what we are able to do or not do.
 It comes from what God has done.
 Human life has value because:

 Through this positive and joyful God-breathed truth, God moves us to dispel the myths about life’s value such as: